 Youth aspirations and the future of work link

-Drew Gardiner, Micheline Goedhuys, Michelle González Amador.
+Drew Gardiner, Micheline Goedhuys and Michelle González Amador.

 Working Papers

-Michelle González Amador, Robin Cowan, Eleonora Nillesen.
+Michelle González Amador, Robin Cowan and Eleonora Nillesen.

 Public-private good provision in the presence of self-interest, altruism, and peer effects. link

-Simon Finster, Michelle González Amador, Edwin Lock, and Stefania Merone.
+Simon Finster, Michelle González Amador, Edwin Lock and Stefania Merone.

 working paper, 2023